Indigenous Peoples' Day

 Ofrenda

-Dia de los Muertos (Day of the Dead), a Mexican celebration, is a day to celebrate and remember those who have departed.
+Dia de los Muertos (Day of the Dead), a multi-cultural celebration, is a day to celebrate and remember those who have departed.
 Visit our First Floor to view an authentic display of a traditional ofrenda (altar) and learn more about this pre-Hispanic tradition.